mosra/m.css/doc/index.rst

         .. block-warning:: Designed for *content*

-            If you just want to write content with beautiful typography, you don't need forms, progressbars, popups, dropdowns or other shit.
+            If you just want to write content with beautiful typography, you don't need forms, progressbars, popups, dropdowns or other cruft.
             You want fast iteration times.

             .. button-warning:: {filename}/pelican.rst